 Taking responsibility for your litter is an important part of caring for New Zealand.
 Follow these simple, responsible travel tips and help keep New Zealand clean.

 It's a simple principle; always make sure you dispose of your rubbish responsibly.

-That means that if you are camping in one of New Zealand’s many remote and beautiful camping spots, or hiking along one of our many wonderful trails, you need to collect all of your rubbish and carry it with you until you can find a bin.
+That means that if you are camping in one of New Zealand's many remote and beautiful camping spots, or hiking along one of our beautiful trails, make sure you collect all of your rubbish and carry it with you until you can find a bin.

-As DOC says, if you pack it in, pack it out.
+As the Department of Conservation says, if you pack it in, pack it out(opens in new window).